TransferLearningForDNA/genomic_data_extraction/README.md

 ```

 - Create a samplesheet csv file for a species used as input to the nf-core/rna-seq pipeline.
-  - Note: You can also process a few samples (from the same species) at a time, if you are restrained by compute resources: this would require multiple csv files.
+  - _Note_: You can also process a few samples (from the same species) at a time, if you are restrained by compute resources: this would require multiple csv files.
 In `rna/data_conversion_helper_functions/divide_samplesheet_into_batches.py`, you can specify the number of samples (batch) that each csv file should contain.

 ```bash
 """